lakshmantgld/mongoDB-Atlas/README.md

     - [Summary](#Summary)

 ## Introduction to MongoDB
 At the time of writing, **MongoDB** is one of the **255** NoSQL databases.
 When compared to relational databases, [NoSQL](https://www.mongodb.com/nosql-explained) in general are more scalable and provide superior performance.
-Both *SQL* & *NoSQL* databases have their unique advantages and trade off.
-NoSQL databases are chosen for their *schema-less model and highly scalable system*.
+Both *SQL* & *NoSQL* databases have their unique advantages and trade off. **NoSQL** databases are chosen for their *schema-less model and highly scalable system*.
 According to [CAP](https://en.wikipedia.org/wiki/CAP_theorem) theorem, any distributed system can only satisfy two of these three Qualities namely, **C**onsistent, **A**vailability & **P**artition tolerance.

-As we know that SQL database are [ACID](https://en.wikipedia.org/wiki/ACID) constraint, it qualifies being Consistent and highly Available.
+As we know that **SQL** database are [ACID](https://en.wikipedia.org/wiki/ACID) constraint, it qualifies being Consistent and highly Available.
 So it is difficult for the SQL system to scale horizontally.
 In case of NoSQL as they are eventually consistent, they are highly Available and Partition tolerance.

-Coming back to mongoDB, it is a [document-oriented](https://www.mongodb.com/what-is-mongodb) database which stores record as documents.
+Coming back to mongoDB, it is a [document-oriented](https://www.mongodb.com/what-is-mongodb) database which stores records as documents.

 ## What is Atlas?
 Having a single node mongoDB is quite easy.
-When we want to realize a multi-shared mongo cluster, managing the cluster is critical and a tiring job.
-[Atlas](https://www.mongodb.com/cloud/atlas) is mongoDB as a service, where the whole cluster is completely managed one.
+But, when we want to realize a multi-sharded mongo cluster, managing and monitoring the cluster becomes difficult.
+[Atlas](https://www.mongodb.com/cloud/atlas) is *mongoDB as a service*, where the whole cluster is completely managed by mongoDB.
+We can just concentrate on our application.

 ## Data Modeling
-MongoDb is so called **schema-less** database and you can ask me why should we model such a database?
-Even though mongoDb is a schema-less database, it is necessary to model it, in order to achieve best performance.
-One thumb rule to consider in NoSQL is to design the schema based on your queries, Whereas in SQL you design based on the structure of the data.
+MongoDb is so called **schema-less** database and *you can ask me why should we model such a database?* Even though mongoDb is a schema-less database, it is necessary to model it, in order to achieve best performance. **One thumb rule** to consider in **NoSQL** is, *to design the schema based on your queries, Whereas in SQL you design based on the structure of the data*.

 In general, `Joins` are expensive operations in database.
 When you use a *Join(one-to-N)* in SQL, it will incur a time penalty.
 In mongoDB, all we need to do is to flatten the **one-to-N** relationships.
 Lets see how we can model the one-to-N relationships in mongoDB.
 In fact, Joins are not possible in mongoDB queries, but can be performed inside the application.